csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/10/2015] A student asked about team composition:

+> Is it ok to do the project by your own?
+Since I don't have any friend who take this course, that means I want to do the project by my own.

+I don't have a problem with students going solo.

 * [10/9/2015] A student asked: "Could you just let me know what would be the last working day for CS590 for this quarter?"

 According to the [CSULA final schedule](http://web.calstatela.edu/classschedule/pdf/fall_book/27FinalexamscheduleFall2015.pdf):